From Tinder to long-term romance, recruitment’s got loads in common with dating…

 You can meet candidates with a super impressive CV who ticks every box.
 On paper.
 But it just doesn’t click when you meet.
 Maybe they’re a little arrogant.
 Maybe they’re not a team player.
 Whatever it is, they rub you the wrong way.

-However good someone looks on paper, they have to be someone your people’ll want to work with.
+However good someone looks on paper, they have to be someone your people will want to work with.
 Otherwise you risk disrupting the team dynamic, and ultimately eroding your culture.

 A bad hire can be expensive.
 It’s not worth the hit, however perfect they seemed at first glance.